peteroupc/CBOR/docs/PeterO.ExtendedRational.md

     public override int GetHashCode();

 Calculates the hash code for this object.
-No application or process IDs re used in the hash code calculation.
+No application or process IDs are used in the hash code calculation.

 <b>Return Value:</b>